nobohan/OpenArdenneMap/README.md

 # Usage
 ## To change the way the OSM data are imported
+OpenArdenneMap works with imposm or osm2pgsql.
+For now, you can choose between these two solutions by selecting the corresponding branch on this repo: the master branch is for imposm and the osm2pgsql branch is for osm2pgsql.

-Edit the imposm-mapping.py file.
+For imposm, edit the `imposm-mapping.py` file.
 Some features are added in OpenArdenneMap, such as tracktype and leaf_cycle/leaf_type.
 See below.
+For osm2pgsql, edit the `OpenArdenneMap.style` file.

 ## To change the style of the map
 Edit the mss files using cartoCSS language and use `carto` to generate the `OpenArdenneMap.xml` mapnik file.
 Then: